 By XG

 Annotate x coord of intersection of lines as before.
 Also, add the following inset for MnSOD: double exponential times series fit for two data points in double reciprocal, same y axis scale and tick marks for both.
 Do this for both w, wo HKL (pts a,b).
 Two options for the choice of two data points: a) 0 and 200uM NAM, 100uM NAD (a vertical box can be drawn around the 0 and 200uM NAM).
 Color code the time series lines in colors corresponding to the colors of the double reciprocal lines for 0 and 200uM NAM in this case. b) 200uM NAM, 100 and 3000uM NAD.
 No vertical box in this case – separately zoom in on the two points for two insets.
 For FdL, choose any two experiments for inset because they are relatively similar in time series.
 Present single exp fit in latter case.
+Scale should be the same for both w,wo HKL and inset should focus on the first 30 mins

 3) 2 double reciprocal initial rate dose response, 0 and 200 HKL in each plot (for two nam – 0,5mM); MnSOD